juliors1/poke-collector/README.md

 ## Description:

   This is my PokeCollector web app.
-This app was designed to have you build your very own pokemon team.
+This app was designed to have you build your very own Pokémon team.
 This app has a navigation bar where you can navigate through the app.
-The navigation bar includes a pokedex page, where you can search for any pokemon you desire to add to your team.
-It also has an image of it's default and shiny version and includes a lot of information about the pokemon like its ID, type, abilites, and more..
+The navigation bar includes a pokedex page, where you can search for any Pokémon you want to add to your team.
+It also has an image of it's default and shiny version and includes information about the Pokémon, such as: its ID, type,  abilities, and more...
-This app has a my profile page where you can update your avatar image, nickname, bio, and pokemon.
-In my profile page you have a friends tab where you can view the friends you have added.
+  This app has a “My Profile” page, where you can update your avatar image, nickname, bio, and Pokémon.
+In ”My Profile” page, you have a friends tab where you can view the friends you have added.
 There is also a trainer list page where you can see every trainer who has joined the app.
-This page allows you to view their profile and pokemon team, where you can give them a rating of 1-5 and comment on their team.
+This page allows you to view their profile and Pokémon team, where you can give them a rating of 1-5 and comment on their team.
 You will also have the option to add them as a friend.
-I decided to make this web app because of how much I enjoyed pokemon as a kid and creating this app was challenging but also fun.
+I decided to make this web app because of how much I enjoyed Pokémon as a kid, and creating this app was challenging but also fun.
 Enjoy!

 ## Getting Started: